 To stand out (important in marketing), you may need to go the extra mile and make the templates unique or take a completely different approach.

-A different approach might be using the contacts for an additional Facebook campaign or another type of digital marketing campaign (e.g., other PPC ads).
+A different approach might be using the contacts for an additional Facebook or digital marketing campaign (e.g., other PPC ads).

 Is Flipster Legit?

 Flipster is legit and not a scam.
-However, a total of five upsells after purchasing the basic plan leave a slightly annoying taste right at the beginning.
+However, five upsells after purchasing the basic plan leave a slightly annoying taste right at the beginning.

 This happened to this reviewer.

 If you want a shortcut, you can just check your emails after your purchase and access the software at once.